England | Scotland | Wales | Northern Ireland | Ireland

 The Practice Manager and Responsible Person, Dr S A Shearer has the discretion to extend the time limits if the complainant has good reason for not making the complaint sooner.

-If you are unahppy with our services please let us know.
-Please address all complaints in writing to Practice Manager, Glenroyd Medical, Moor Park Health & Leisure Centre, Bristol Avenue, Blackpool FY2 0JG or alternatively, you may email your complaint to email@example.com.
+If you are unhappy with our services please let us know.
+Please address all complaints in writing to Stephanie Pixton, Assistant Practice Manager, Glenroyd Medical, Moor Park Health & Leisure Centre, Bristol Avenue, Blackpool FY2 0JG or alternatively, you may email your complaint to firstname.lastname@example.org

 We shall aim to acknowledge your complaint within three working days and offer you the opportunity to meet face to face to discuss your concerns.

-Your complaint shall be fully investiagted by talking to the staff involved and taking any necessary actions.
+Your complaint shall be fully investigated by talking to the staff involved and taking any necessary actions.

 If it is not possible to deal with your complaint within the period agreed, we shall write to you explaining the reasons for the delay.